Mod-two cohomology rings of alternating groups: Relationships between the cohomology of alternating and symmetric groups

 Consider the commuting square of covering maps

 That natural maps in cohomology commute for squares of spaces gives the first result, and that transfer maps in a square of covering maps commute gives the second result. \end{proof}

 \begin{remark} This diagram does not define a pull-back of covering spaces.
-Instead, the space $B\alt_i \times B\alt_j$ is a double cover of the pullback, reflecting the fact that $\alt_i \times \alt_j$ is of index two in $\alt_{i+j} \cap \si_i \times \si_j$, which we use in Proposition~\ref{transferneutral} to prove the vanishing of transfer products of classes restricted from the cohomology of symmetric groups.
-A similar fact accounts for the failure of Hopf ring distributivity. \end{remark}
+Instead, the space $B\alt_i \times B\alt_j$ is a double cover of the pullback, reflecting the fact that $\alt_i \times \alt_j$ is of index two in $\alt_{i+j} \cap (\si_i \times \si_j)$.
+We use this fact in Proposition~\ref{transferneutral} to prove the vanishing of transfer products of classes restricted from the cohomology of symmetric groups.
+This fact is also related to the failure of $\Delta$ and $\odot$ to form a bialgebra. \end{remark}

 Transfer maps do not preserve cup products in general, though we will see from the main calculation of Theorem~\ref{T:presentation} that they do preserve cup products for classes ``of uniform charge.''